KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Conflicts of Interest

-Public trust in the scientific process hinge, in part, on the transparent handling of our relationships and activities throughout the research lifecycle -- from planning and implementation to writing, peer review, editing, and publication.
+Public trust in the scientific process hinges, in part, on the transparent handling of our relationships and activities throughout the research lifecycle—from planning and implementation to writing, peer review, editing, and publication.
 The potential for conflicts of interest and bias arises when professional judgment concerning a primary interest, such as patient welfare or research validity, may be influenced by secondary interests, like financial gain.
 Perceptions of conflict of interest are as significant as actual conflicts.

-Disagreements may arise regarding whether an author\'s relationships or activities constitute conflicts.
-While the presence of such relationships doesn\'t necessarily indicate problematic influence on a paper\'s content, perceptions of conflict can undermine trust in science as much as actual conflicts.
-Ultimately, readers should be empowered to judge whether an author\'s relationships and activities are relevant to a paper\'s content, necessitating transparent disclosures.
-An author\'s full disclosure signals a commitment to transparency and bolsters trust in the scientific process.
+Disagreements may arise regarding whether an author's relationships or activities constitute conflicts.
+While the presence of such relationships doesn't necessarily indicate problematic influence on a paper's content, perceptions of conflict can undermine trust in science as much as actual conflicts.
+Ultimately, readers should be empowered to judge whether an author's relationships and activities are relevant to a paper's content, necessitating transparent disclosures.
+An author's full disclosure signals a commitment to transparency and bolsters trust in the scientific process.

-Financial relationships---such as employment, consultancies, stock ownership, honoraria, patents, and paid expert testimony---are easily identifiable and often perceived as potential conflicts of interest, posing risks to the credibility of journals, authors, and science itself.
+Financial relationships—such as employment, consultancies, stock ownership, honoraria, patents, and paid expert testimony—are easily identifiable and often perceived as potential conflicts of interest, posing risks to the credibility of journals, authors, and science itself.
 Other interests, including personal relationships, academic competition, and intellectual beliefs, may also represent or be perceived as conflicts.

-Authors should refrain from agreements with study sponsors---both for-profit and non-profit---that impede access to all study data or hinder their ability to analyze, interpret, and publish manuscripts independently.
+Authors should refrain from agreements with study sponsors—both for-profit and nonprofit—that impede access to all study data or hinder their ability to analyze, interpret, and publish manuscripts independently.
 Policies dictating where authors may publish infringe upon academic freedom principles.
 Authors may be required to share such agreements with the journal in confidence.

-Deliberately omitting relationships or activities specified on the journal\'s disclosure form constitutes misconduct.
+Deliberately omitting relationships or activities specified on the journal's disclosure form constitutes misconduct.
 Disclosure of potential conflicts extends beyond direct support for the work.
 The funding statement within a manuscript should only include direct support for the described work, while individual contributions should be